An AI-generated image of a horrified-looking woman holding a piece of paper in front of a house.

 Investor vs. End Buyer vs. Wholesaler

-- Wholesaler: Markets your signed contract to another buyer.
-Wholesaling can be ethical only with clear disclosure and your consent to assignment.
+• Wholesaler: Markets your signed contract to another buyer.
+Wholesaling is completely ethical provided there is clear disclosure and your consent to assignment.

 Real Proof of Funds vs. Vague Promises